SnowyMouse/chimera/README.md

 Set whether or not auto centering in vehicles is disabled.

 **Usage:** `chimera_block_auto_center [true/false]`

-#### Block buffering
-This feature is supposed to reduce mouse lag, and it works like the feature in config.txt.
-Disabling buffering is known to destroy performance on DXVK, and it is questionable whether it reduces lag.
-You can enable this behavior if you want.

-**Usage:** `chimera_block_buffering [true/false]`

 #### Block button quotes
 Remove the quotation marks in button prompts (e.g. Hold "E")